eyarazar/B2R2/README.md

 If you refer to the method or the paper, please cite them as:

-E. Azar, S. Mulleti and Y. C. Eldar, "Residual Recovery Algorithm for Modulo Sampling," ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, Singapore, 2022, pp. 5722-5726.
+@misc{E. Azar, S. Mulleti and Y. C. Eldar, "Residual Recovery Algorithm for Modulo Sampling," ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, Singapore, 2022, pp. 5722-5726.}